Archives Projects: Collections in Focus

 Fundamental to this project was a new way of working with volunteers, who were responsible for listing and repackaging the plans with the oversight of an archivist.
 Overall our 34 volunteers:

 - contributed over 2600 hours of their time

 - repackaged over 600 boxes of archives

-This approach allowed us to catalogue a large number of plans over a short period, thereby making these wonderful drawings available to all.
+This approach allowed us to catalogue many plans over a short period, thereby making these wonderful drawings available to all.

 In 2016, Explore York Libraries and Archives received a grant of £156 560 from Wellcome, the world’s largest health charity, for a two-year project to catalogue and conserve the healthcare and Poor Law records of the city.
 The project included the archives of the York Poor Law Union and Workhouse [1830s-1950s], York’s Medical Officer of Health, the Department of Health, and the Department of Housing and Environmental Health [1850s-1970s].
 Together, these collections comprise over 1500 volumes and 350 boxes of material.
 Encompassing nearly two centuries of social, economic, and public health history, the records tell the story of York’s struggle to improve the lives and health of its citizens against the backdrop of rapid population expansion, inadequate housing and unemployment.